 (Wallrich et al. 2024, p.
 9)

-All in all, the picture one gets from the research about the association between diversity and business performance in companies is confusing and contradictory.
+The scientific literature about diversity and business performance is full of statements like the above.
+All in all, the picture one gets from the research about the association between diversity and business performance is confusing and contradictory.
 As seen above, some research shows that diversity is positive for company performance while other research shows negative effects.
 Lots of research shows no statistically significant effect at all.
 The only type of research which shows consistently positive effects of diversity is done by consulting companies like McKinsey – which have a financial incentive for coming up with results like that, and thus should be treated with skepticism.

 What are the reasons for this confusing state of affairs?